snakewizardd/dda_scaffold/README.md

 ```

-### Proof of Reality: This Is Not a Toy
+### Implementation Verification: Code Execution Metrics

-> **"Show me the data."**
+> **"Show me the implementation."**

-This isn't theoretical.
-Every claim has been independently verified against the actual codebase:
+These results confirm that the framework correctly implements the specified mathematical logic:

 **Memory Ledgers (2,049 Real Entries):**
 ```